 finding usHeartwood Studio is located in the beautiful Cowichan Valley just a few minutes west of Duncan on Vancouver Island, BC, Canada.
 (See below for a map showing how to get to the studio from Duncan.)
-The display and sales studio is open by appointment.
-Please contact us to ensure we'll be home when you arrive.
+The display and sales studio is open year-round by appointment.
+Please contact us by phone or email to ensure we'll be home when you arrive.

 5846 Curry Rd. (off Gibbins Rd.)